jchidley/mkdocs-material-test/docs/2024-01-17-Microsoft-Surface-Laptop-4.md

 ## Windows Intune / Autopilot

+Probably best to go full enterprise install: workstation, WinPE, specialize, etc. Intune and Autopilot are now really aggressive.

-If you try to install the *Professional* version of windows and the previous owner of the laptop has added it to *Windows Intune* or *Autopilot* then you will need to install the *Home* edition first and then upgrade it to *Pro*.
+Previously: If you try to install the *Professional* version of windows and the previous owner of the laptop has added it to *Windows Intune* or *Autopilot* then you will need to install the *Home* edition first and then upgrade it to *Pro*.

 ### Chezmoi and dotfiles